carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 This strategy is the current strategy that `imgpkg` uses.
 Given this is the default strategy if this is the intended behavior the users will not need to provide any configuration to the copy command.

-When defining the YAML configuration the user can provide the following configuration
+The next code block is the minimum YAML configuration for this strategy and it will be applied to all the OCI Images associated with the Bundle

 ```yaml
 apiVersion: imgpkg.carvel.dev/v1alpha1